NotebookLM vs Alternatives 2026: Which AI Note Tool Wins?

 🟠 4.
 Roam Research — Best for Networked Thinking

 Roam’s bidirectional linking and block-level referencing remain unmatched for building complex knowledge networks.
-The AI features (via plugins) add LLM-powered synthesis on top of Roam’s graph structure.
-Steep learning curve but extremely powerful for academic research.
+The AI features (via plugins) add LLM-powered synthesis right on top of Roam’s already robust graph structure.
+It has a steep learning curve, sure, but it’s extremely powerful for academic research.

 Best for: Academics, researchers, Zettelkasten practitioners